Griefed/ServerPackCreator/README.md

 Variable | Description
 -------- | -----------
 modpackDir | The path to the directory where your modpack resides in. clientMods | List of client-side only mods which are to be deleted from the serverpack.
 You only need to specify the beginning of the filename up, but excluding, the version number.
-ServerPackCreator checks whether any of the mods which are copied from the modpack to the serverpack start with any strings in this list and, if there's a match, deletes that file from the serverpack. copyDirs | List for directories which are to be copied to the serverpack.
+ServerPackCreator checks whether any of the mods which are copied from the modpack to the serverpack start with any strings in this list and, if there's a match, deletes that file from the serverpack.
+Check out the [example](https://gist.github.com/Griefed/090cc7c1c2b283daa4b46f6cb85e5e00) for an idea of how it's supposed to look. copyDirs | List for directories which are to be copied to the serverpack.
 If you specify a world from the `saves`-directory, ServerPackCreator will copy the the specified world to the base directory of the serverpack.
 In other words, `/saves/MyAwesomeWorld` becomes `/MyAwesomeWorld`. includeServerInstallation | Whether to install a Forge/Fabric server for the serverpack.
 Must be `true` or `false`. javaPath | Path to the Java Installation.
 On Linux systems use `which java` to find the location of your Java install.
-On Windows use `where java` and exclude the `.exe`-part. minecraftVersion | The version of Minecraft for which to install the modloader server. modLoader | Which modloader to install.
-Must be either "Forge" or "Fabric". modLoaderVersion | Specific Modloader version to install the server in the serverpack. includeServerIcon | Whether to include server-icon.png in your serverpack.
+On Windows use `where java` and exclude the `.exe`-part. minecraftVersion | The version of Minecraft for which to install the modloader server.
+The same version of Minecraft your modpack uses. modLoader | Which modloader to install.
+Must be either "Forge" or "Fabric".
+The same modloader your modpack ueses. modLoaderVersion | Specific Modloader version to install the server in the serverpack.
+The same version your modpack uses. includeServerIcon | Whether to include server-icon.png in your serverpack.
 Must be `true` or `false`. includeServerProperties | Whether to include server.properties in your serverpack.
 Must be `true` or `false`. includeStartScripts | Whether to include start scripts in your serverpack.
 Must be `true` or `false`.